skip to content

 General practice and procedures:

 SACAT can hear proceedings without a party being present [see s 43(2)(f)].
-Proceedings are less formal than in a Court, and SACAT is not bound by the rules of Evidence and acts without regard to legal technicalities and with minimal formality [ss 8, 39].
-However, the Tribunal has discretion to adopt relevant findings or decisions of other Courts or Tribunals [s 39(1)(b)].
+Proceedings are less formal than in a court, and SACAT is not bound by the rules of evidence and acts without regard to legal technicalities and with minimal formality [ss 8, 39].
+However, the Tribunal has discretion to adopt relevant findings or decisions of other courts or tribunals [s 39(1)(b)].

 Powers of SACAT

-Maximum penalty $25 000 or imprisonment of 1 year [s 40(4)]
+The maximum penalty is$25,000 or imprisonment for 1 year [s 40(4)].

 Other powers of SACAT include: